 The MHS is designed to prepare students for careers in medicine, health and research by providing a grounding in the basic biology that is at the foundation of medical and public health practice and advances.

 - Physician Scientist (MD/PhD)

 - Physician Assistant School

-The BMB MHS includes courses within a core curriculum focused around biochemistry, molecular biology, reproductive biology, cancer biology, and the biology of disease and public health.
+The BMB MHS includes courses within a core curriculum focused around biochemistry, molecular biology, cancer biology, and the biology of disease and public health.
 The remainder of the courses are electives that can be chosen based on interests and career goals.